 Coase's contribution was to emphasize the reciprocal nature of externalities and to suggest remedies based on common law doctrines.
 In his view the polluter damages the pollutee only because of their proximity, e.g., the smoking factory harms the other only if it happens to locate close downwind.
 Coase rejects the notion that the state must step in and tax the polluter.
 The common law of nuisance can be used instead.
 If the law provides a clear right for the upwind factory to emit smoke, the downwind factory can contract with the upwind factory to reduce its output, and if there are no impediments to bargaining, the two firms acting together will negotiate an optimal outcome.
-Alternatively, if the law establishes a clear right for the downwind factory to recover for smoke damages, it will collect external costs from the polluter, and thereby motivate the polluter to reduce its output to the optimal level.
-In short, a legal system that grants clear rights to the air to either the polluter or pollutee will set the stage for an optimal outcome, provided that transactions are costless.
+Alternatively, if the law establishes a clear right for the optimal level.
+In short, a legal system that grants clear rights to the air to either the polluter or pollutee will set the stage for an optimal outcome, provided that bargaining is costless.
+If bargaining is costly, then the law should be designed with an eye towards minimizing social costs created by the externality.

 With respect to public goods, since Samuelson (1954) derived formal optimality conditions for their provision, the issue has received much attention from economists; one especially notable theoretical question has to do with discovering the strengths of people's preferences for a public good.
 If the government supplies a public judicial system, for instance, how much should it spend on it (and tax for it)?
 At least since Samuelson, it has been known that financing schemes like those proposed by Lindahl (1919), where an individual's tax is set equal to his marginal benefit, provide perverse incentives for people to misrepresent their preferences.
-Schemes that are immune to such misrepresentations (in certain circumstances) have been developed in recent years (Clarke, 1971; Groves and Loeb, 1975).
+Schemes that are immune to such misrepresentations (in certain circumstances) have been developed (Clarke, 1971; Groves and Loeb, 1975).

-But it is the fourth objection to the First Theorem that is most fundamental.
+But it is the fourth objection to the First Theorem that may be most fundamental.
 What about distribution?

 There are two polar approaches to rectifying the distributional inequities of laissez-faire.
-The first is the command economy approach: a centralized bureaucracy makes detailed decisions about the consumption decisions of all individuals and production decisions of all producers.
-The main theoretical problems with the command approach are that it requires the bureaucracy to obtain and act upon superhuman quantities of information, and that it fails to create appropriate incentives for individuals and firms.
-On the empirical side, the experience of Eastern European and Chinese command economies suggest that highly centralized economic decision making leaves much to be desired, to put it mildly.
+The first is the command economy approach: a central bureaucracy makes detailed decisions about the consumption decisions of all individuals and production decisions of all producers.
+The main theoretical problem with the command approach is that it fails to create appropriate incentives for individuals and firms.
+On the empirical side, the experience of the late Soviet and Maoist command economies establish that highly centralized economic decision making leaves much to be desired, to put it mildly.

 The second polar approach to solving distribution problems is to transfer income or purchasing power among individuals, and then to let the market work.
-The only kind of purchasing power transfer that does not cause incentive-related losses is the lump-sum transfer.
-Enter at this point the standard remedy for distribution problems, as put forward by the market-oriented economist, and our second major theorem.
+The only kind of purchasing power transfer that does not cause incentive-related losses is the lump-sum money transfer.
+Enter at this point the standard remedy for distribution problems, as put forward by market-oriented economists, and our second major theorem.

 The Second Fundamental Theorem of Welfare Economics establishes that the market mechanism, modified by the addition of lump-sum transfers, can achieve virtually any desired optimal distribution.
-Under more stringent conditions than are necessary for the First Theorem, including assumptions regarding quasi-concavity of utility functions and convexity of production possibility sets, the Second Theorem asserts the following:
+Under more stringent conditions than are necessary for the First Theorem, including assumptions regarding quasi-concavity of utility functions and convexity of production possibility sets, the Second Theorem gives the following:

 Second Fundamental Theorem of Welfare Economics.
-Assume that all individuals and producers are selfish price takers.
+Assume that all individuals and producers are self-interested price takers.
 Then almost any Pareto optimal equilibrium can be achieved via the competitive mechanism, provided appropriate lump-sum taxes and transfers are imposed on individuals and firms.